nilin/rl-diversity/docs/index.md

 Please see the full experiment settings at [this repo](https://github.com/nilin/rl-diversity).

-The plot below reports mean best-route score@k for 7x7 Maze RLVR runs at learning rate 3e-6, excluding k=1.
-Each route gets a scalar reward from `[completion, gold, diamond, avoid_lava]`, then the evaluator takes the best route score in each k-route pool and averages those best scores.
+The plot below reports mean best-route score@k for 7x7 Maze RLVR runs at learning rate 3e-6.
+To allow comparison with VPO, the Adam and Muon methods also use rollouts with 3 answer attempts (routes), and each rollout is scored by the best score among the 3 attempts.
+For each k, the mean is over size-k/3 subsets of rollouts, where each subset is graded by the best score among all k answers among the k/3 rollouts.
+Diverse responses show up as k which increases with k.

 ![Mean best-route score@k curve comparing AdamW Multi-RLVR, Soft-Muon p=0.4, and VPO at learning rate 3e-6.](assets/best-at-k-lr3e-6-with-vpo.png)